vanus-labs/docs/content/vanus-connect/connector-guides/sink/aws-s3/setup.md

 # S3

-This guide contains information to set up S3 Sink in Vanus Connect.
+This guide contains the required information to set up S3 Sink in Vanus Connect.

 ## Introduction